Michigan’s School Physical Therapists

-Physical Therapy is provided by schools as a service when it is related to the student’s educational needs.
-The school-based physical therapist is part of the special education team that helps to develop an Individualized Education Plan (IEP).
-They develop treatment plans and implement appropriate therapy strategies to ensure students can physically access education resources.
+Physical therapy is provided by schools as a service when it is related to the student’s educational needs.
+The school-based physical therapist is part of the special education team that helps develop an Individualized Education Plan (IEP).
+They create treatment plans and implement appropriate therapy strategies to ensure students can physically access educational resources.

-The Physical Therapist may provide services in various areas of school function related to a student’s ability to access the educational environment, including, but not limited to:
+The physical therapist may offer services in various areas of school function related to a student’s ability to access the educational environment, including, but not limited to:

-• School mobility – student’s ability to access various areas of the school via walking, wheelchair, or other means of mobility
+1. School Mobility: This refers to the student’s ability to access different areas of the school, whether by walking, using a wheelchair, or other means of mobility.

-The student’s educational needs are met individually.
-Services may include direct one-on-one treatments, staff training, program development, collaboration with staff, integrated therapy, inclusive therapy (with peers) or by consultation for the student’s daily program.
+Therapy aims to adapt and intervene, enabling the student to participate fully and access their special education and school environment.
+Services are tailored to meet each student’s individual educational needs and may include one-on-one treatments, staff training, program development, collaboration with staff, integrated therapy with peers, or consultation for the student’s daily program.

 To join this amazing group of Special Educators you need: